unspecifiedhuman/website-list-html-file-generator/README.md

 Very easy to use.
 You can change scan peramiters in the shell executable file.

 How to use:

-1|git clone the repo
+1| Git clone the repo

-2|./mkwebpage.sh
+2| Run mkwebpage.sh

 The terminal will tell you what's what after this.

 I am aware my code is bad and can sometimes leave double quotes but I don't have the time or brain function to fix it.